Design of multi-agent systems

 Figure 1

-How do learning agents figure each other out and (sometimes) learn to cooperate?
-See opponent shaping for the formalism of agents that model and influence each other’s learning, and learning with theory of mind for the broader framing.
-For the commitment and contracting angle, see commitment, contracts, cooperation.
+How do learning agents figure each other out?
+Can they learn to cooperate?
+The broad area is multi-agent reinforcement learning.
+See opponent shaping for the RL formalism of agents that model and influence each other’s learning, and learning with theory of mind for the broader framing of that kind of recursive reasoning about other agents.

 2 Collective utility and mechanism design